Dark-Elektron/cavsim2d/README.md

 ax = cavs.plot('ZT', ax)
 ax.set_yscale('log')
 ```

-In the example, we passed a single parameter `bunch_length`.
-However, the simulation would have run without this
-argument using internal default arguments for the wakefield solver.

 Oftentimes, we want to analyse the loss and kick factors, and higher-order mode power for particular or several
 operating points for a cavity geometry.
 This can easily be done by passing an operating points dictionary to the